mrz1836/go-pipl/README.md

 # go-pipl
-**go-pipl** Simple golang wrapper to help find people using the Pipl API.
-This project follows Go best practices and you can view the standards and specifications at the [end of this readme](https://github.com/mrz1836/go-pipl#adheres-to-effective-go-standards).
+**go-pipl** is a simple golang wrapper to help find people using the pipl.com API.

 | | | | | | | |
 |-|-|-|-|-|-|-|